 OK, not everyone will find a dark fishing spider carrying babies relaxing, but the details of even spiders are amazing.

-As I write this review, Canon RF lenses are not compatible with any cameras having an APS-C-sized imaging sensor.
-Should this lens someday become compatible with an ASP-C camera model, the 1.6x FOVCF sensor format will see an angle of view similar to a full-frame-mounted 160mm lens.
+When used on an ASP-C camera model, the 1.6x FOVCF (Field of View Crop Factor) sensor format will see an angle of view similar to a full-frame-mounted 160mm lens.
 This angle of view forces a longer working distance that increases the depth of field, including more of the subject and background in focus.
 The APS-C angle of view favors tight portraits vs. full body framing (unless a considerable working distance is available).

 While an f/2.8 aperture is not especially wide for prime lenses around this focal length, f/2.8 is very common for the macro prime lenses, and f/2.8 is a relatively wide (fast) aperture among lenses in general.

 With an f/2.8 aperture, this lens is handholdable and capable of stopping action in relatively low light levels without resorting to noisy-high ISO settings.
 The f/2.8 aperture provides adequate light for AF to perform well in low light conditions.

 Combine an ultra-short minimum focusing distance with the short telephoto 100mm focal length and the background can be blurred into obscurity.
 While there are times when everything in the frame should be in focus, most macro portrait subjects look great set against a creamy background blur, free of distracting elements.
 This lens, with a closely positioned subject and the f/2.8 aperture selected, permit such a strong, subject-isolating background blur.

 While talking about the available apertures of a macro lens, it should be mentioned that at very close focusing distances, the effective max aperture decreases.
 The following chart details the measured (metered) light loss incurred at the specified subject magnification.